-Quentin Tarantino’s Once Upon A Time In Hollywood hit theaters recently.
-Leading up to seeing the director’s 9th (and supposedly penultimate film), I rewatched a few old classics.
+Once Upon A Time In Hollywood hit theaters recently.
+Leading up to seeing the director’s ninth (and supposedly penultimate film), I rewatched a few old classics.
 Pulp Fiction, of course, was top on that list.

-Pulp Fiction is an out-of-order and hyper violent crime movie, set in 1994 Los Angeles, known for memorable dialogue and masterful screenwriting.
+Pulp Fiction is an out-of-order and hyper violent crime movie by Quentin Tarantino, noted writer and foot fetishist.
 John Travolta as Vincent Vega claims early in the movie that he’s given “a million ladies a million foot rubs”, defending the idea that a foot rub has deeper meanings than a massage.
 We can debate whether or not he was right, or we can calculate how long 1,000,000 foot rubs would take.
 I’ll go with door number two!

 How long does a foot rub last?
 While a typical massage parlor would typically offer them in 30 minute blocks, it’s unlikely Vincent has enough patience to sit through a full half hour without smoking or shooting up.
 On the low end of this, 10 seconds a foot seems the bare minimum to be counted as a massage and not an accidental touch.